Elementary Strings – The nineteenth Season

 LEVEL II: PRE-ORCHESTRA

 Level II is available to all students who have completed Level I. In this second year students are expected to master the most foundational techniques of their instrument: daily practice at home, basic rest-position and playing posture, bow-hold, shaping the left hand, and audience and performance etiquette.
 Slightly more challenging skills continue to be developed: following a leader, changing tempo, dynamics, and contrasting legato and staccato.
 Ear training continues to be developed through listening and singing.
-Note-reading skills, which were begun in Level I away from the instrument, are now developed on the instrument in small steps.
+Note-reading skills are now developed more fully on the instrument.
 By the end of Level II, students are expected to be working on "Etude" or "Rigadoon" from Book One of the Suzuki Method, know at least one 2-octave scale, and know the names of all notes in first position, both on their instrument and on sheet-music.
 A student may remain in Pre-Orchestra for more than one school-year, until their skills are sufficiently developed to move to Level III.

 LEVEL III: PRELUDE STRING ORCHESTRA